 Generally speaking, globalization increases the returns to capital in rich countries like the U.S. and decreases the returns to labor in those same countries.
 That’s a fancy way of saying that low-skill jobs in the U.S. can disappear as a result of globalization (though technology plays a big role in this change, too).
 The result may be a decrease in the inequality between countries but an increase in the inequality within countries.

-In theory, globalization be an opportunity to spread values and practices like environmentalism and labor rights throughout the world.
+In theory, globalization can be an opportunity to spread values and practices like environmentalism and labor rights throughout the world.
 In practice, that spread has been slow and imperfect.
-For example, rather than exporting the labor protections it abides by in the U.S., a company might follow lower standards in, say, Bangladesh.
+For example, rather than exporting the labor protections that a company might have to abide by in the U.S., it might follow lower standards in another country where labor is not protected.

 Some argue that globalization has caused a “race to the bottom” in which companies actively seek the countries with the weakest labor and environmental protections and the lowest wages.
 And while globalization has increased the flow of goods, services and capital, there are still plenty of tax havens, meaning that much of the value added by globalization is not captured and redistributed by governments.

-Globalization might lead to more cultural homogeneity if people’s tastes converge.
+Globalization might lead to more cultural homogeneity as people’s preferences converge and products cannot compete with cheaper multinational ones.
 If everyone wears jeans, learns English and watches Hollywood movies we may lose precious cultural practices and languages.
-Some critics of globalization worry that it’s creating a monoculture.
+Some critics of globalization worry that it’s creating a mainstream monoculture while driving other diverse cultures underground.

 Another criticism leveled at globalization is that it has empowered multinational corporations at the expense of governments and citizens.
 This reduces state sovereignty and citizens’ ability to hold their leaders accountable for conditions in their countries.
 It’s another reason that labor and environmental protections are harder to enforce than many critics of globalization would like.
 Multinational corporations may also lobby for favorable provisions in trade agreements (this was an argument invoked against the TPP).

-Supporters and opponents of globalization generally agree that the phenomenon has created winners and losers.
+Supporters and opponents of globalization generally agree that the phenomenon has come with great benefits and several negative impacts.
 Supporters argue that the benefits outweigh the drawbacks, while critics want to either improve the conditions of global trade or, in some cases, roll back globalization.
+Regardless, globalization is here to stay in many industries and countries so it’s important to understand how it could impact you and your company.

 Photo credit: ©iStock.com/Rawpixel Ltd, ©iStock.com/_marqs, ©iStock.com/Rawpixel Ltd